vadimpronin/guacamole-lite/README.md

 ```

 As you see we have added **expiration** and **userId** which are not used by guacamole-lite itself, buy may be used by
-your application build on top of it.
+your application built on top of it.
 Like in this example:

 ```javascript
 #!/usr/bin/env node